 A girder system may be vulnerable to global buckling during the steel erection sequence, during deck placement, or both.
-Narrow, long-span segments during steel erection are the most susceptible to this global buckling phenomenon.
-Methods to investigate the global stability of girder systems are available in the FHWA manual Engineering for Structural Stability in Bridge Construction, publication FHWA-NHI-15-044.
+Narrow, longspan segments during steel erection are the most susceptible to this global buckling phenomenon.
+Methods to investigate the global stability of girder systems are available in FHWA Engineering for Structural Stability in Bridge Construction, publication number FHWA-NHI-15-044.